deckyal/Bio-Acquisition/README.md

 # Bio-Acquisition
 This is the Repository of our Bio-medical data acquisition (ECG-EDA + Camera) software.
 It is purely implemented using python + QT

-Spec :
+Specs :
-  1. Python 2.7
+  1. Python 2.7 based
   2. Record ECG-EDA (max 2 Khz)
   3. Camera (max 120 fps)
-  4. Threading Supports
+  4. Multi-Threading Supports
   5. Real time visualization

 screenshoot :